 Diet & Weight Loss

-How to Lose Belly Fat, According to a Victoria’s Secret Model Trainer
+How to Lose Belly Fat, According to a Personal Trainer

 Looking to slim your waistline?
 Find out the best exercises to lose belly fat, thanks to top tips from one of the best trainers in the biz.

 “Position your body in plank.
 Pull your right knee into your chest.
 As the knee draws to the chest, pull your abs in even tighter to be sure your body doesn’t stray from the plank position.
 Then, quickly switch and pull the left knee in.
 At the same time, you push your right leg back, pull your left knee in to the chest.
 Continue switching knees so that you are creating a running-like motion.
 A common misconception is that mountain climbers have to be done fast.
 Rather, whatever your speed, be aware of your body positioning and core stabilizers.”
 Lagree recommends three one-minute intervals with short rests in between.
-Side note: Mountain climbers are great for preventing knee pain.
+Don’t miss these 18 secrets of women who work out every day.